RishabhReactJS/tic-tac-toe/README.md

 This project is simeple tic-tac-toe game but size of NxN, user select adjust the size of matrix and enjoy the game.

+This game implemented using React HOOKS concept, no redux store is used.
+Next relase will include implementation of Redux store also in different branch.

 ## Available Scripts

 In the project directory, you can run: